Coriander

 - As the shock will cause them to bolt (flower)

-Method 3 – Growing coriander for it’s Roots
+2c – Growing coriander for it’s Roots

 The roots taste great – but only the newer younger roots – large roots from older plants are not very nice (tough and bitter).
 Which is why hydroponic or aquaponic will be great when growing coriander for it’s roots.

-How to Prepare Coriander
+3. – How to Prepare Coriander for cooking

 If you are growing coriander for it’s leaves then the first stage will be to harvest the coriander.
 The video below shows how.